davidrhoden/davidrhoden-basic-netlify/timeline/sally-got-a-new-collar-may-7-2008.md

   - Sally
   - Brooklyn
   - Bushwick
+  - Amber Sexton

 ---

 She looked beautiful and didn't rip my hands off when I put it on her.

+Photos by Amber Sexton.
+Taken at 181 Irving Avenue in Bushwick.

 <div id="viewport">